Howlin' Wolf (album): Legacy and awards

-In 1966, fellow Chess artist Koko Taylor recorded a cover version of "Wang Dang Doodle" which reached No. 4 on the Billboard's R&B Charts and became a minor crossover hit by making No. 58 on the Billboard Hot 100.
-Earlier in 1963, Sam Cooke released a single of "Little Red Rooster" making No. 7 on the R&B Singles chart and No. 11 on the Hot 100.

-In 1964, "Little Red Rooster" was released by the Rolling Stones and became the first and only time that a blues record reached No. 1 in the UK Singles Chart (see Little Red Rooster#Rolling Stones version).
-In 1966, Cream recorded "Spoonful" on their debut album Fresh Cream and included a live, 17-minute version on their 1968 album Wheels of Fire.
-In 1969 the songs "Shake for Me" and "Back Door Man" were used in the lyrics to the Led Zeppelin song "Whole Lotta Love."
+In 1966, fellow Chess artist Koko Taylor recorded a cover version of "Wang Dang Doodle", which reached No.4 on the Billboard's R&B Charts and became a minor crossover hit by making No.58 on the Billboard Hot 100.
+In 1963, Sam Cooke released a single of "Little Red Rooster", reaching No.7 on the R&B Singles chart and No.11 on the Hot 100.
+In 1964, The Rolling Stones also released "Little Red Rooster" as a single, which became the first and only time that a blues record reached No.1 in the UK Singles Chart (see Little Red Rooster#Rolling Stones version).
+In 1966, Cream recorded "Spoonful" on their debut album Fresh Cream and included a live, 17-minute version on their 1968 album, Wheels of Fire.
+In 1967, The Doors included a cover of "Back Door Man" on their debut LP, and in 1969, both "Shake for Me" and "Back Door Man" were used in the lyrics to the Led Zeppelin song "Whole Lotta Love."
+The Rolling Stones also included a cover of "Little Baby" on their 1995 album, Stripped (Rolling Stones album).

 In 1985, the album won a Blues Music Award by The Blues Foundation for 'Classics of Blues Recordings—Album'.
 In 2012, the album was ranked No. 238 on Rolling Stone magazine's list of the 500 greatest albums of all time and described as "an outrageous set of sex songs written by Willie Dixon."
 It was named the third greatest guitar album of all time by Mojo magazine in 2004.